 - That’s a down payment difference of $15,000.

-Your downpayment decision ultimately comes down to answering a simple question: do you want to pay more now or later?
+Your down payment decision ultimately comes down to answering a simple question: do you want to pay more now or later?
 Such a decision should be informed by your budget—both in existing funds and projected revenue.
-Reputable financing companies may be able to help you determine which down payment term is best for your current and forecasted business situations.
+Reputable financing companies may be able to help you determine which down payment options best suit your current and forecasted business situations.

+As we've mentioned before, your loan term is the amount of time needed to pay off a truck in monthly installments.
 The longer your loan term, the lower the monthly payment installments will be.
-While this is the case, a longer term also means additional interest payments and likely a higher overall amount paid of a financed piece commercial truck.
+While this is the case, a longer term also means additional interest payments and likely a higher overall amount paid for a financed commercial truck.

 If the term length is 5 years: